 - 12 12.
 Get a Side Job

-Your dollar doesn’t buy as much as it used to buy before, in essence, and your purchasing power is decreasing.
+Your dollar doesn’t buy as much as it used to buy before, in essence, your purchasing power is decreasing.
 It’s all inflation.
-That’s what inflation does to you.
+That’s what inflation does to everybody.

 What is inflation one may ask?

-Now, one will not be able to avoid inflation outrightly as it has become a part of the Economy.
-But there are some things to consider for you to be able to minimize the effect of inflation on your finances – get to know the type of inflation you are going through, whether it’s short-lived or the inflation that lasts over a long period of time.
+No one will not be able to avoid inflation outrightly as it has become a part of the Economy.
+But there are some things to consider and do in order to be able to minimize its impact on your finances.

-Here are 12 Pro Tips to Surviving Inflation:
+Here are 12 Time-tested Tips to Thriving during Inflation:

 1. Create an Emergency Fund: